molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 <iframe src="https://9elements.github.io/angular-workshop/" class="responsive-iframe__iframe"></iframe>
 </p>

-When designing a Component test, the guiding questions are: What does the Component do?
-What needs to be tested?
+When designing a Component test, the guiding questions are: What does the Component do, what needs to be tested?
 How do I test this behavior?

-First, we will focus on four features of the `IndependentCounterComponent`:
+We will test the following features of the `IndependentCounterComponent`:

 - It displays the current count.
-The initial value is set by an Input.
+The initial value is 0 and can be set by an Input.
 - When the user activates the “+” button, the count increments.
 - When the user activates the “-” button, the count decrements.
 - When the user enters a number into the reset input field and activates the reset button, the count is set to the given value.
+- When the user changes the count, an Output emits the new count.

-Writing down what the Component does already helps to structure the unit test: The four features above can roughly translate into four specs in a test suite.
+Writing down what the Component does already helps to structure the unit test.
+The features above roughly translate into specs in a test suite.

 ### TestBed

 Several chores are necessary to render a Component in Angular, even the simple Counter Component.
 If you look into the [main.ts](https://github.com/9elements/angular-workshop/blob/master/src/main.ts) and the [AppModule](https://github.com/9elements/angular-workshop/blob/master/src/app/app.module.ts) of a typical Angular application, you find that a “platform” is created, a Module is declared and this Module is bootstrapped.

-Before rendering, the Angular compiler translates the templates into JavaScript code.
-Once this is set up, an instance of the Component is created, dependencies are resolved and injected, inputs are set.
+The Angular compiler translates the templates into JavaScript code.
+To prepare the rendering, an instance of the Component is created, dependencies are resolved and injected, inputs are set.
 Finally, the template is rendered into the DOM.
 For testing, you could do all that manually, but you would need to dive deeply into Angular internals.

 Instead, the Angular team provides the `TestBed` to ease unit testing.
 The `TestBed` creates and configures an Angular environment so you can test particular application parts like Components and Services safely and easily.